WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

 ## Problems, questions and ideas

  1. Name of the command is tbd.
- 2. Calculating intervalls relativ to a specified spine seems usefull so it would be possible to pass different voices as base via arguments to the command.
+ 2. Calculating intervals relativ to a specified spine seems usefull so it would be possible to pass different voices as base via arguments to the command.
  3. Could there be an argument to always calculate the intervals relative to the